Isaiah

 Introduction

-This explanation of the book of Isaiah is a revision of the explanation that was available for download for a number of years on www.oudesporen.nl.
+This commentary on the book of Isaiah is a revision of the commentary that was only available for download for a number of years on the internet.
 This revision concerns the insertion of the text of the Dutch Herziene Statenvertaling and an extension of the commentary.
-The reason is its publication in book form.
+The reason for this is its publication in book form.

-It has become – unlike the earlier internet version – a commentary by two authors.
-By the way, that should be interpreted in a broader sense.
-We have gratefully made use of what the Lord has already shown to others of the contents of this Bible book.
-We leave it up to the reader to check on the basis of God’s Word whether what is written in this commentary indeed corresponds to God’s purpose (Acts 17:11).
+It has also become a commentary by two authors.
+By the way, this should be interpreted in a broader sense.
+The authors have gratefully used what the Lord had already shown to others about the contents of this Bible book.
+We leave it up to the reader to check for him- or herself on the basis of God’s Word whether what is written in this commentary is indeed consistent with God’s purpose (Acts 17:11).

-Anyone who reads the book Isaiah attentively will be impressed by the topicality and the power of his message for us.
-It is more necessary than ever to motivate each other to take time each day (Acts 17:11b) to listen to what the Spirit has to say to us personally through the Word.
+Anyone who reads the book of Isaiah attentively will be impressed by the topicality and the power of his message for us.
+More than ever we need to stimulate each other to take time each day (Acts 17:11b) to listen to what the Spirit has to say to us personally through the Word of God.

 Let what God has said also be a regular topic of conversation in the family (Deu 6:6-9).
-This explanation can be a good tool for this.
-For example, after a meal we can read a part of the Bible book Isaiah, then the explanation of that part and talk about it with each other for a while.
-If we do this with a prayer to the Lord that our “heart may be enlightened” (Eph 1:18), the blessing will be experienced by the whole family (cf. Heb 6:7).
+This commentary could be a useful tool for this.
+For example, after a meal a part of the Bible book of Isaiah can be read, then the explanation of that same part can be read and talk about it with each other for a while.
+If we do this with a prayer to the Lord that “the eyes of” our “heart may be enlightened” (Eph 1:18), the blessing will be experienced by the whole family (cf. Heb 6:7).

 When a part of God’s Word has become clear(er), thank the Lord for what He has shown.
-God’s Word can also make it clear that we must confess something as sin.
-By giving thanks and confessing, what we read becomes our spiritual property, with which we can also serve others.
+God’s Word can also make it clear that we have to confess something as sin.
+By giving thanks and through confession, what we read becomes our spiritual property, with which we can also serve others.

-When we enter this beautiful part of the treasure chamber of God’s Word in prayer, we will come out of it with thanks, because we have met the Lord Jesus in this book.
-When Isaiah was called he saw His glory (Isa 6:1-3; Jn 12:36-41).
+When we enter this beautiful part of the treasury of God’s Word in prayer, we will emerge gratefully, because we have met the Lord Jesus in this book.
+At his calling Isaiah has seen His glory (Isa 6:1-3; Jn 12:36-41).
 In this book the glory of the Lord Jesus is painted for us in many colors.
 The more we see of it, the more our hearts are filled with thanksgiving and worship.

 Ger de Koning / Tony Jonathan